-Table I-7: Representation of Denaturalising Influences in WRSE Pywr model
+Table I- 8: Representation of Denaturalising Influences in WRSE Pywr model

-- 1.102 As can be seen in the table, the main source of difference in the consideration of denaturalisation in the Thames catchment is associated with abstractions from catchments which are represented in WARMS2 using rainfall-runoff models.
+- I.111 As can be seen in the table, the main source of difference in the consideration of denaturalisation in the Thames catchment is associated with abstractions from catchments which are represented in WARMS2 using rainfall-runoff models.
 Abstractions represented as surface water abstractions in WARMS2 are continuing to be represented as surface water abstractions in the WRSE Pywr model and, subject to correct representation within the Pywr model, will appropriately represent the level of demand applied in the Pywr model.
-Effluent returns are also represented in almost the same way as in WARMS2, and so should provide an adequate representation of effluent returns. - I.103 As such, the input flow timeseries required are: - Naturalised flow timeseries at points across the Thames catchment - Denaturalisation timeseries associated with abstractions which are represented as coming from rainfall-runoff models in WARMS2.
-These timeseries have been developed to represent influences from abstractions that would satisfy equal to WRMP19 Final Plan 2024-25 DI - I.104 WARMS2 is considered a very well calibrated hydrological/water resources model for the historical period (see WRMP19 Appendix I, Deployable Output).
-As such, the approaches that have been taken centre around reproducing the flows that emanate from 'flow production' components in WARMS2 in 'naturalised' conditions, applying appropriate denaturalisation approaches to restore these flows to a 'denaturalised' state consistent with the requirements of WRSE.
+Effluent returns are also represented in almost the same way as in WARMS2, and so should provide an adequate representation of effluent returns. - I.112 As such, the input flow timeseries required are: - Naturalised flow timeseries at points across the Thames catchment - Denaturalisation timeseries associated with abstractions which are represented as coming from rainfall-runoff models in WARMS2.
+These timeseries have been developed to represent influences from abstractions that would satisfy equal to WRMP19 Final Plan 2024-25 DI - I.113 In WRMP24, stochastic water resources modelling is now expected to be the basis of our Deployable Output assessments, given the requirement to calculate a 1 in 500-year